mattermost-community/mattermost-plugin-profanity-filter/README.md

 Inside the `/server` directory, you will find the Go files that make up the server-side of the plugin.
 Within there, build the plugin like you would any other Go application.

-To configure what words are censored on your system, edit the `/server/badwords.go` file.
+To configure what words are censored on your server, edit the bad words list in **System Console > Plugins > Profanity Filter > Bad words list**.